telerik/kendo-ui-core/docs/intro/installation/bower-install.md

 description: "Install the Kendo UI Professional or Kendo UI Core Bower package."
 previous_url: /install/bower
 slug: kendoui_bower_packages_kendoui_installation
-position: 2
+position: 3
 ---

 # Bower Packages

-[Bower](https://bower.io/) is a popular package manager for the web.
+[Bower](https://bower.io/) is a popular package manager for the web that handles frameworks, libraries, assets, and utilities.

+## Overview

+Kendo UI maintains 2 Bower packages:
+* Kendo UI Core.
-Kendo UI maintains two bower packages, namely Kendo UI Core and Kendo UI Professional.
-Official releases, service packs and internal builds are uploaded to both of them.
+* Kendo UI Professional.

+All official releases, service packs, and internal builds are uploaded to both of them.

 > **Important**
 >
-> The Kendo UI Professional Bower package is available only for _commercial license holders_.
-Check out the [list of the Kendo UI components and their bundle support]({% slug bundle_supportfor_kendoui_components %}).
+> The Kendo UI Professional Bower package is available only for commercial license holders.
+For more information, refer to the [list of the Kendo UI components and their bundle support]({% slug bundle_supportfor_kendoui_components %}).

-## Install Bower Packages
+## Installation

+The Kendo UI Core Bower package is available as a public Git repository while the Kendo UI Professional Bower package&mdash;as a private one.

 ### Kendo UI Core

-The Kendo UI Core Bower package is available as a [public Git repository](https://github.com/kendo-labs/bower-kendo-ui) and is also registered as `kendo-ui-core` in the Bower registry.
+The Kendo UI Core Bower package is hosted on a [public Git repository](https://github.com/kendo-labs/bower-kendo-ui) and is also registered as `kendo-ui-core` in the Bower registry.

+To install the Kendo UI Core Bower package, run the following command.

 ###### Example